jmczab/git-tris/Gaming system install.md

-# System install instructions for gaming
+# Mint 22 - System install instructions for gaming

 ## Add 32bit support
 This is for WINE and other apps that need it